Is Avaya Holdings Corp. (AVYA) a Keeper?

 AVYA’s Market Performance

-AVYA stocks went up by 23.61% for the week, with a monthly jump of 109.75% and a quarterly performance of -74.68%, while its annual performance rate touched -97.72%.
-The volatility ratio for the week stands at 19.56% while the volatility levels for the past 30 days are set at 25.21% for Avaya Holdings Corp.
-The simple moving average for the period of the last 20 days is 38.79% for AVYA stocks with a simple moving average of -83.53% for the last 200 days.
+AVYA stocks went down by -22.90% for the week, with a monthly drop of -6.09% and a quarterly performance of -76.81%, while its annual performance rate touched -97.78%.
+The volatility ratio for the week stands at 15.84% while the volatility levels for the past 30 days are set at 23.34% for Avaya Holdings Corp.
+The simple moving average for the period of the last 20 days is -3.78% for AVYA stocks with a simple moving average of -85.74% for the last 200 days.

 Analysts’ Opinion of AVYA